wichtounet/wichtounet.github.io/posts/2017/09/cpp11-performance-tip-when-to-use-std-pow.rst

 the overall performance.

-Since I'm mostly interested in single precision performance (neural networks are only about single precision), the first benchmarks will be using :code:`float`.
+Since I'm mostly interested in single precision performance (neural networks are only about single precision), the first benchmarks will be using `float`.

 ..
 TEASER_END

 std::pow performances
 #####################

-So let's see what are the differences between :code:`std::pow(x, 2)` and :code:`x * x`.
+So let's see what are the differences between `std::pow(x, 2)` and `x * x`.
 All the code will be compiled in C++11.
-For the sake of it, I'll also check the performance of the C :code:`pow` function.
+For the sake of it, I'll also check the performance of the C `pow` function.
 Let's start with GCC-6.4 and -O2:

 .. raw:: html